toransahu/notes/docs/Engineering/Software-Engineering/DevOps/basics.md

 [TOC]

 ---
+# Concepts/Principles

+1. Automation – Reducing manual effort in deployments and monitoring.
+1. Security – Ensuring systems are protected against threats (DevSecOps).
+1. Performance – Optimizing speed and resource usage.
+1. Resilience – Recovering quickly from failures.
+1. Efficiency – Optimizing processes to minimize waste.
+1. Compliance – Meeting regulatory and security requirements.
+1. Collaboration – Enhancing teamwork between Dev and Ops.
+---
+1. Reliability – Ensuring systems are robust and fault-tolerant.
+1. Scalability – Ability to handle increased workloads efficiently.
+1. Observability – Gaining insights into system performance and issues.
+1. Availability – Keeping services up and running with minimal downtime.
+1. Maintainability – Ease of managing and updating infrastructure/code.
+1. Flexibility – Adapting to changing requirements and environments.
+1. Agility – Speed and adaptability in software development and deployment.
+1. Portability – Moving applications easily across environments.
+1. Usability – Ensuring tools and processes are developer-friendly.

+---

 # CI/CD

 ## CircleCI
 ## Travis CI
 ## Github Actions
 ## Ansible

+NOTE:

+1. In a task
+    1. during the loop: Keys like `rc`, `stdout`, etc., are available in the registered variable for the current iteration.
+For each loop iteration, Ansible executes the task and temporarily populates the registered variable (e.g., command_result) with the details of that specific run. changed_when is evaluated per iteration.
+The registered variable (command_result) contains the current iteration's details.

+    1. After the loop: These keys are no longer present at the root level.
+All per-iteration details are stored in the results list.
+To work with individual results (like rc), you must access them from the results field.
+The changed status for the entire task is true if changed_when was true for any iteration.

 ## Jenkins

+Pipeline as Code: JJB

 ## Chef
 ## Puppet